Köllnischer Park: Bärenzwinger

 Next to the south entrance to the park is the Bärenzwinger (bear pit).
-This was built in 1938–39 on the site of a former sanitation depot, also designed by Ludwig Hoffmann and already decorated with more than 50 plaques by Otto Lessing depicting bears, and a public lavatory, and opened on 17 August 1939.
+This was built in 1938–39 on the site of a former sanitation depot, also designed by Ludwig Hoffmann and already decorated with more than 50 plaques by Otto Lessing depicting bears.
 It consists of indoor sleeping quarters and outdoor exercise areas which have held as many as five bears (the armorial animal of Berlin) who are the official bears or mascots of the city.
-The impetus for building the Bärenzwinger was a letter to the newspaper Berliner Zeitung am Mittag (now B.Z.) from Wilfried Bade which appeared the day after the end of the celebration of the city's 700-year anniversary, and the Lord Mayor, Julius Lippert, had it completed despite objections from some Nazi functionaries that there were more important things to be done in what proved to be the run-up to World War II.
+The impetus for building the Bärenzwinger was a letter to the newspaper Berliner Zeitung am Mittag (now B.Z.) from Wilfried Bade which appeared the day after the end of the celebration of the city's 700-year anniversary.
+The Lord Mayor, Julius Lippert, saw to its completion despite objections from some Nazi functionaries that there were more important things to be done in what proved to be the run-up to World War II.
 Two of the original bears were gifts from Bern, which also has a bear on its arms.
 It remains largely unchanged, although it had to be reconstructed after the war; it reopened in 1949 with two new bears, again from Bern; one of these, Jente, produced 33 cubs (including 4 sets of triplets and 9 pairs of twins) before being retired to the zoo.
 The last official city bear, Schnute, lived there until her death in 2015; her daughter Maxi also lived there until her death in August 2013.
 The Bärenzwinger is a listed Berlin landmark.
-It was threatened with closure in 1990 due to lack of funds for needed modernisation, but after public protest, the Berlin Senate undertook to pay for the project.
+It was threatened with closure in 1990 due to lack of funds for needed modernisation, but after public protest, the Berlin Senate funded the project.
 Underfloor heating in the cages and a skylight dome were added, and the electricity supply was overhauled.
 The facility reopened in 1993 and celebrated its 70th anniversary in 2009.
 Some animal protection advocates, including the city's own animal protection officer, have called for it to be closed as old-fashioned and inhumane.